Webinar | Indexing capital requirements on climate : What impacts can be expected ?

 Download CEP presentation

-Increasing the contribution of banks is the major issue that I4CE proposes to address in a study published in September 2021.
+Increasing the contribution of banks is the major issue that I4CE has proposed to address in a study published in September 2021.

 The objective is to overcome the classic opposition between the supporters of a Green Supporting Factor (for prudential relief due to the lower risk of green assets) and of a Penalizing Factor (to penalize activities that emit high CO2 levels because they are more exposed to transition risks).